 Background: I debated at Holy Cross School for 4 years with 3 of those years being in LD.

-I’m pretty much open to voting on whatever argument as long as you warrant it well and make it clear how it interacts with other arguments.
-I don’t want you to break away from your skillset just because I prefer certain types of debates.
+General: I’m pretty much open to voting on whatever argument as long as you warrant it well and make it clear how it interacts with other arguments.

 If you know you definitely won the round, you don’t need to use all of your speech time.
 Your speaks will be rewarded.

-I’m a fan of policy arguments, and I’m best at evaluating these types of debates.
+Policy arguments: I’m a fan of policy arguments, and I’m best at evaluating these types of debates.
 CP’s and DA’s are cool with me.
-However, don’t use some obscure policy jargon without explaining it because I’m not going to vote on something that I don’t understand.

-These debates can be quite interesting, but they are often muddled.
+Framework: These debates can be quite interesting, but they are often muddled.
 PLEASE be comparative and weigh well in these debates.
-I’m not the best judge for these debates, but if that’s what you’re good at, go for it.

 Wendy Sayre Paradigm